 Vroom buying process

-To browse cars on Vroom, you can search by make, model or body type and filter by price and mileage.
+To browse cars on Vroom, you can search by make, model or body type and filter by many other factors, like price or mileage.

 If you finance with Vroom, the company registers the vehicle for you and mails your registration and plates to you after your local DMV has prepared them.

-In addition to complimentary coverage, Vroom’s warranty options include gap policies, tire and wheel coverage and vehicle service protection (VSP) plans.
-If you’re financing, the gap policy can waive covered losses up to $50,000.
-Tire and wheel protection is available with no deductible and no limits on the number of claims.
+In addition to its complimentary coverage, Vroom offers warranty options like gap policies, tire and wheel coverage and vehicle service protection (VSP) plans.
+If you’re financing your purchase, the gap policy can waive covered losses up to $50,000.

-Vroom Protect plans provide mechanical coverage with options up to 10 years or 100,000 miles.
+Vroom’s Platinum VSP plan provides mechanical coverage for up to 10 years or 120,000 miles.
 VSP plans can include coverage for the engine, transmission and drive axle as well as 24/7 roadside assistance, rental car reimbursement and lockout assistance.

 Positive Vroom reviews describe a smooth car buying experience.
 People seem to like that the site is easy to navigate.
-Customers’ complaints about Vroom are sometimes related to the company’s return policy or problems with customer service.
+Customers’ issues with Vroom are sometimes related to the company’s return policy or problems with customer service.
 One customer described the sale itself going well, but they were still dissatisfied because of issues relating to a voided warranty.
-Overall, more than half of Vroom reviews from the last year indicate some level of dissatisfaction.
+Overall, most of the Vroom reviews on our site from the last year indicate some level of dissatisfaction.

 CarMax buying process

-You can search for vehicles by make, model or keyword and filter the results by type, brand, price or year.
-CarMax makes it easy to compare different autos by providing details about features, mileage and number of previous owners.
+You can search for vehicles by make, model or keyword and filter the results by type, brand, price, year or other factors.
+CarMax makes it easy to compare different vehicles by providing details about features, mileage and the vehicle’s history.
 Car history reports are available through AutoCheck.

 If you plan to finance, getting preapproved gives you an idea of how much you will spend financing a used car from CarMax.
 CarMax doesn’t accept credit cards for down payments.
-You must make payments with a debit card or personal check with your correct name and address or cash.
+You must make payments online or with a debit card, cash or a personal check that has your correct name and address.

-According to CarMax, loan rates range from 3.5% to 20% APR and term lengths range from 36 to 72 months.
+According to CarMax, loan rates range from 2.95% to 25% APR, and term lengths range from 36 to 72 months.
 Financing is available for people with most credit profiles.
 If needed, you can have a co-borrower on the preapproval and finance applications.
 Most financing decisions are available in about 20 minutes or less.
-If you find a better loan later, you can take advantage of CarMax's three-day payoff program.
+If you find a better loan later, you can take advantage of CarMax's Three-Day Payoff Program.